-The GHG assessment period is the time period over which GHG impacts resulting from the policy are assessed.
-It is a key recommendation to define the assessment period based on the time horizon of the GHG impacts included in the GHG assessment boundary of the policy.
+2 The GHG assessment period is the time period over which GHG impacts resulting from the policy are

+3 assessed.
+It is a key recommendation to define the assessment period based on the time horizon of the

+4 GHG impacts included in the GHG assessment boundary of the policy.

+5 Where possible, users should align the GHG assessment period with other assessments being conducted

+6 using ICAT methodologies.
+For example, where users are assessing the pricing policy's sustainable

+7 development impacts using the ICAT Sustainable Development Methodology in addition to assessing

+8 GHG impacts, the assessment period should be the same.

-The ex-ante GHG assessment period is usually determined by the longest-term impact included in the GHG assessment boundary.
-The GHG assessment period can be longer than the implementation period, and should be as long as necessary to capture the full range of significant impacts based on when they are expected to occur.
+9 The ex-ante GHG assessment period is usually determined by the longest-term impact included in the

+10 GHG assessment boundary.
+The GHG assessment period can be longer than the implementation period,

+11 and should be as long as necessary to capture the full range of significant impacts based on when they

-For an ex-post assessment, the assessment period can be the period between the date the policy or action is implemented and the date of the assessment or it can be a shorter period between those two dates.
-The assessment period for a combined ex-ante and ex-post assessment should consist of both an ex-ante assessment period and an ex-post assessment period.
+- 12 are expected to occur. - 13 For an ex-post assessment, the assessment period can be the period between the date the policy or - 14 action is implemented and the date of the assessment or it can be a shorter period between those two - 15 dates.
+The assessment period for a combined ex-ante and ex-post assessment should consist of both an - 16 ex-ante assessment period and an ex-post assessment period. - 17 When defining the assessment period, users should consider the assessment objectives and - 18 stakeholders' needs when determining the assessment period.
+Where the objective is to understand the

-In addition, users can separately estimate and report impacts over any other time periods that are relevant.
-For example, if the assessment period is 2020-2040, a user can separately estimate and report impacts over the periods 2020-2030, 2030-2040 and 2020-2040.
+- 1 expected contribution of the policy toward achieving a country's NDC, it may be most appropriate to align - 2 the assessment period with the NDC implementation period (e.g., ending in 2030).
+To align with longer- - 3 term trends and planning, users should select an end date such as 2040 or 2050.
+In addition, users can - 4 separately estimate and report impacts over any other time periods that are relevant.
+For example, where - 5 the implementation period is 2020-2040, a user can separately estimate and report impacts over the - 6 periods 2020-2030, 2030-2040 and 2020-2040.